OpenNMS/opennms/opennms-provision/opennms-provisiond/design.markdown

 requisitioned category to the node before persisting.

 In the case of an existing node (update), SaveOrUpdateOperation.foundCategory() will be a no-op, and the node's list of categories will remain unchanged until the scan phase.
+Note that between this time and the time that the Scan Phase finishes, updated nodes will contain any interface/etc. changes made by the requisition, but they will *not* contain category changes.

 Scan Phase
 ----------